 A Report is a formal process for requesting an Accommodation that also creates an official record of an incident of Sexual Violence.

-A Report of Sexual Violence may be filed with the Residence Director, Director of Student Community Life, Manager of International Student and Accessibility Programs, or one of two designated faculty members.
+A Report of Sexual Violence may be filed with the Residence Director, Director of Student Community Life, Manager of Accessibility Programs, Coordinator of International Student Programs, or one of two designated faculty members.
 Reports can also be made 24/7 through the online resource, as made available by the University.

 A Complaint initiates a formal process under this policy.
 A Complaint may prompt an internal or external investigation and may result in a range of possible accountability measures and sanctions such as restrictions of services, behavioral contracts, suspension, or expulsion.
 The process for initiating a Complaint is set out below.

 Any member of the University Community may file a Complaint.
-The Residence Director, Director of Student Community Life, Manager of International Student and Accessibility Programs, or either of the two designated faculty members can help file a Complaint.
+The Residence Director, Director of Student Community Life, Manager of Accessibility Programs, Coordinator of International Student Programs, or either of the two designated faculty members can help file a Complaint.

 There may be incidents of Sexual Violence that could be resolved by other methods than filing a Report or Complaint.
 These alternative methods are not dependent on filing a Report or Complaint, but may be discussed when an individual Discloses or files a Report.
 Examples of alternative methods are: